e-nzym3/mitty/README.md

 ./mitty -k "AIKAxxxxxxxxxxxxxxxx" -s "xxxxxxxxxxxxxxxxxxxxxxxx" -r us-east-1 -n 10 -t "e-nzym3/mitty"
 ```
 ### Cleaning up API Gateways
+Use this in case the program crashed, or you force-closed it and did not have a chance to clean up the gateways.
 ```console
 ./mitty -k "AIKAxxxxxxxxxxxxxxxx" -s "xxxxxxxxxxxxxxxxxxxxxxxx" -c -r us-east-1
 ```